-If you have at least a week and you’re exploring the Top End of the Northern Territory, then I highly suggest a looped road trip from Darwin taking in Katherine Gorge, Kakadu and Litchfield National Parks.
+If you have at least a week and you’re exploring the Top End of the Northern Territory, then I highly suggest a looped road trip from Darwin taking in Katherine Gorge, Kakadu and Litchfield National Park.

 But if you only have a day or two, Litchfield makes for a great getaway from Darwin as it’s is only a 90 minute drive from the city.

 It’s one of the best places in the Top End of Australia to go swimming, with waterfalls plunging off the edge of the escarpment into crystal-clear, safe swimming holes.
 And by safe, I mean salt-water crocodile free!